Skip to main content

 Q: Who sits on the Judicial Board?
 What if I know someone on the board?

-A: The Judicial Board is compromised of faculty, staff, and students at Fredonia.
+A: The Judicial Board is comprised of faculty, staff, and students at Fredonia.
 Judicial Board members are expected to recuse themselves from cases where they know either the complainant or respondent.
 If you feel that someone on the board is unable to fairly hear your case, please notify the Director of Student Conduct prior to the start of the hearing.

 Q: Will the campus community be notified about the hearing?